halt-dos/hd-wiki-public/docs/enterprise/platform/system/integrations/webhooks.md

 **Payload Location**

-This option helps the user to mention the IP address or the hostname of the external backup server on which the Syslog service is exporting the log details.
+This option helps the user to mention the payload location.

-    Accepted values: Enable / Disable
+    Accepted values: ARG / PARAM / BODY

-    Default: Disable
+    Default: ARG

 **Payload Name**

-This option helps the user to mention the IP address or the hostname of the external backup server on which the Syslog service is exporting the log details.
+This option helps the user to mention the payload name.

     Accepted values: String